Overview of Insurance Fraud and Helpful Resources for Investigations

 Fraudulent activities also affect the lives of innocent people, both directly through accidental or purposeful injury or damage, and indirectly as these crimes may cause premiums to increase.
 Fraudulent claims pose a very significant problem, and governments and other organizations are making efforts to deter such activities.

 Council of Insurance Agents & Brokers – The Council represents leading commercial agencies and brokerage firms.
 Only the top one percent of all agents and brokers qualify.
-The Council’s members in more than 3,000 locations, place 80 percent – well over $90 billion – of all U.S. products and services protecting business, industry, government and the public at-large, and they administer billions of dollars in employee benefits.
+The Council’s members in more than 3,000 locations, place 80 percent of all U.S. products and services protecting business, industry, government, and the public-at-large, and they administer billions of dollars in employee benefits.
 Includes industry links and news.

 Independent Insurance Agents and Brokers of America – The IIABA is a national alliance of business owners and their employees who offer all types of coverage and financial services products.
 Includes industry studies.

 Insurance Information Institute – Links to state and national associations.

 Insurance NewsNet – Up-to-the-minute industry news, analysis, and commentary.

 Insurance.com – Brings top companies together in one place, to compete for the buyer’s business.
 The site allows you to compare multiple rates, and buy the policy that’s right for you, all in one easy step, either online or by talking directly with knowledgeable and helpful licensed agents.

 National Association of Insurance Commissioners – The mission of the NAIC is to assist state regulators, individually and collectively, in serving the public interest and achieving fundamental regulatory goals in a responsive, efficient and cost-effective manner, consistent with the wishes of its members.